Application now available for the 2019-2020 Cohort! See “How Do I Apply?” below.

 Who can apply?

-In order to be eligible for The Elementary ESL Teacher Certification Program at The Learning Community, applicants must:
+In order to be eligible for the Elementary/Early Childhood ESL Teacher Certification Program at The Learning Community, applicants must:

 - Hold a Bachelor’s degree from a regionally accredited institution with an overall cumulative GPA of at least 3.0.

-- Be a currently employed educator at an elementary school in a position that allows for at least 45 hours during the duration of our program working with English Learners in grades 1-6, either in your own classroom or another in your school
+- Be a currently employed educator at a preschool or elementary school in a position that allows for at least 45 hours during the duration of our program working with English Learners in grades PK-6, either in your own classroom or another in your school

 How many classes are there and when do they meet?

-The Elementary ESL Teacher Certification Program at The Learning Community was designed with a practicing teacher’s schedule in mind.
+The Elementary/Early Childhood ESL Teacher Certification Program at The Learning Community was designed with a practicing teacher’s schedule in mind.
 There are five classes in total, with dates and hours specified below.
-In addition to coursework during the school year, participants must be able to complete at least 45 hours working with English Learners in grades 1-6 at their current place of employment, either in their own classroom or in another in their school.
+In addition to coursework during the school year, participants must be able to complete at least 45 hours working with English Learners in grades PK-6 at their current place of employment, either in their own classroom or in another in their school.
+See the list of classes below.
+Click or tap on each for dates, times and descriptions.

 How much does it cost?

-Tuition for The Elementary ESL Teacher Certification Program at The Learning Community is $8,000.
+Tuition for The Elementary/Early Childhood ESL Teacher Certification Program at The Learning Community is $8,000.
+Please contact us for information regarding scholarship opportunities for 2019-2020.
 We offer a quarterly payment plan option and a monthly payment plan option.
 Enrollment in either of these payment options will be made available to candidates upon admission.

 Why The Learning Community?